Local women give second life to plastic waste | Ghana News Agency

 Susanna is just one of the thousands of women in the plastic waste value chain of the country, making a living and taking care of the needs of her dependents.

-Mismanagement of plastic wastes remains one of the biggest challenges of the country as more than one million tonnes of plastic waste are generated every year, according to the National Plastic Policy document.
+Mismanagement of plastic waste remains one of the biggest challenges of the country as more than one million tonnes of plastic waste are generated every year, according to the National Plastic Policy documents.

 The policy suggests that domestic manufacturing accounts for less than five per cent of all plastics entering the economy.

-However, there is a ready market for waste plastics, especially the single use ones and bottles.
-The bottles are not only processed, shredded and sold but are raw material for a number of products.
+However, there is a ready market for waste plastics, especially single-use ones and bottles.
+The bottles are not only processed, shredded and sold but are raw materials for a number of products.

 In Ghana, some 120 companies manufacture over 52,000 tonnes of various plastics and plastics products per year.